TugceCankurt/SQL-Projects/README.md

 ### <ins>When Was the Golden Age of Video Games?
 **Code and details :** [.ipynp](https://github.com/TugceCankurt/SQL-Projects/blob/main/When%20Was%20the%20Golden%20Age%20of%20Video%20Games.ipynb)  <br>
-**Description :**In this project, you analyzed video game critic and user scores as well as sales data for the top 400 video games released since 1977.
+**Description :**In this project, I analyzed video game critic and user scores as well as sales data for the top 400 video games released since 1977.
 I searched for a golden age of video games by identifying release years that users and critics liked best, and I explored the business side of gaming by looking at game sales data.
 My search involved joining datasets and comparing results with set theory.
 I also filtered, grouped, and ordered data.  <br>
 **DBMS :** PostgreSQL

  ### <ins>Analyzing NYC Public School Test Result Scores